opendatacube/datacube-ows/docs/cfg_layers.rst

 +++++++++++++++++++++++++++++++++++++

 The native_resolution is required for WCS-enabled layers.
-It is the number native CRS units (e.g. degrees, metres) per pixel in the horizontal and vertical directions.
+It is the number of native CRS units (e.g. degrees, metres) per pixel in the horizontal and vertical directions.

 E.g. for EPSG:3577 (measured in metres) you would use (25.0, 25.0)
 for Landsat and (10.0, 10.0) for Sentinel-2.

-(Depending on the native CRS and the way the data has been processed, Landsat resolution may be closer to 30m.)
+Depending on the native CRS and the way the data has been processed, Landsat resolution may be closer to 30m.
+If the native CRS is measured in degrees, then the native resolution must also be measured in degrees, not metres.

 Default WCS Bands (default_bands)
 +++++++++++++++++++++++++++++++++